 2 Kings traces the decline and captivity of both the Northern and Southern Kingdoms.
 Israel, the Northern Kingdom, endured a succession of evil kings reigning during a 130-year period until the Assyrian captivity.
-Second Kings also give the history of Judah, up to the time of Babylonian captivity.
+2 Kings also gives the history of Judah, up to the time of Babylonian captivity.

-The miracle-filled ministry of Elisha is recorded as well as significant accounts that include the raising of the Shunammite's son (chap.
+The miracle-filled ministry of Elisha is recorded, as well as significant accounts that include the raising of the Shunammite's son (chap.
 4), the healing of Naaman, the Aramean leper (chap.
 5), the death of Jezebel (chap.
 9), and the revivals under Hezekiah (chap.
 18) and Josiah (chap.
 23).

-During the time period covered in this book, Amos and Hosea prophesied to the Northern Kingdom of Israel, and Obadiah, Joel, Isaiah, Micah, Nahum, Habakkuk, Zephaniah, and Jeremiah prophesied to the Southern Kingdom of Judah.
+Elijah, Elisha, Amos and Hosea prophesied to the Northern Kingdom of Israel.

+Obadiah, Joel, Isaiah, Micah, Nahum, Habakkuk, Zephaniah, and Jeremiah prophesied to the Southern Kingdom of Judah.

-Chapters 1-17, we read of the rulers of the divided kingdoms who lead them to their fate in exile.
+In chapters 1-17, we read of the rulers of the divided kingdoms who lead them to their fate in exile.

-The prophet Elijah concludes his ministry and hands over the reins to another up and coming prophet who God will use named Elisha.
+The prophet Elijah concludes his ministry and hands over the reins to another up and coming prophet who God will use, named Elisha.
 Elisha is an apprentice of sorts, and follows Elijah as he follows God's lead.
-God took Elijah in a whirlwind to heaven and the apprentice asks for a double portion of Elijah's spirit, and it was granted to him (2:9).
+God took Elijah in a whirlwind to heaven and the apprentice asks for a double portion of Elijah's spirit, and it was granted to him (2 Kings 2: 9).

-In Elisha's ministry, he carries out twice as many miracles, as Elijah, as God does His will through his prophet.
+In Elisha's ministry, he carries out twice as many miracles as Elijah, as God does His will through His prophet.
 We also find in these chapters, details about kings and dynasties, which ultimately disobey and ignore God's orders and provisions.

 Finally, during the reign of the last evil king, Hoshea, the Assyrians take the Northern Kingdom into captivity.
 They have neglected the warning and coming judgment announced by the prophet Hosea.
 It is fitting that the more evil of the two kingdoms (Northern Kingdom) is the kingdom that goes into permanent captivity.
 There is no record or evidence of these 10 tribes of Israel ever returning from exile.

-Chapters 18-25, the Southern Kingdom is not doing much better, and soon would also face God's judgment.
+In chapters 18-25 the Southern Kingdom is not doing much better, and soon would also face God's judgment.